 When using a cloud or on-premise model, the documents are easily accessible while also meeting legal requirements.
 The article is all about document management workflow, its categories, advantages, and processes explained in the introduction, making it a useful resource for any organization.
 So let's have a closer look:

 A Document management workflow (DMW) is a business process of creating, processing, archiving, and retrieving the documents you need for your projects.
-It involves several steps, including revision and approval phases, in which some people are supposed to review and approve documents.
-Effective document management means documents are stored and shared only with approved personnel, as well as ensuring compliance with standards and regulations.
+It involves several steps, including revision and approval phases, during which individuals are responsible for reviewing and approving documents.
+Effective document management involves storing and sharing documents only with approved personnel while also ensuring compliance with relevant standards and regulations.

-A well-implemented document workflow management solution provides clear pathways for how documents are created, stored, and archived.
+A well-implemented document workflow management solution provides clear pathways for creating, storing, and archiving documents.

 By defining each step, these systems optimize the performance of document processing.
 Here are the key components involved in a document workflow management system: